ansys/pyansys-dev-guide/doc/source/how-to/repository-protection.rst

 ---------------------

 Being an owner/admin of a repository gives you access to the ``Settings`` menu.
-If one accesses:
+One accesses the *General configuration* of the repository by:

     ``Repository`` >> ``Settings`` >> ``General``

-That way, one accesses the *General configuration* of the repository.
 The PyAnsys team recommends the following measures in the **Pull Requests** (PRs) section:

 * **Only allow for** ``Squash merging``: this option forces all commits of a PR to be condensed into a single commit.
 That way, in case a PR was not successful